blue-pitaya/laminar-dragging/README.md

 }
 ```

-Function `Dragging.createModule[A]()` creates Laminar event handlers under the hood and return module:
+Function `Dragging.createModule[A]()` creates Laminar event handlers under the hood and return module defined below.
+Type parameter A is type of unique id for each dragging component.

 ```scala
 /** Dragging toolbox.